Covid-19 does not disappear, becoming an endemic disease

 According to the guidelines for monitoring and preventing Covid-19, people diagnosed with Covid-19 can receive outpatient treatment or be admitted and managed at medical facilities according to regulations of the Ministry of Health.

-When receiving outpatient treatment, patients must wear a mask, should self-isolate at their place of residence for at least 5 days from the first appearance of symptoms or from the time of positive test results, and should wear a mask until the 10th day to avoid infecting others.
+When receiving outpatient treatment, patients must wear a mask and self-isolate at their place of residence for at least 5 days from the first appearance of symptoms or from the time of a positive test result, and should wear a mask until the 10th day to avoid infecting others.

-If you need to leave your place of residence, you must wear a mask, regularly disinfect your hands, and limit contact with others.
+If you need to leave your place of residence, you must wear a mask, regularly disinfect your hands, and limit contact with other people.

-Caregivers or people living in the same house as the sick person must wear a mask when in contact with the sick person; limit contact with the sick person.
+Caregivers or people living in the same house as the sick person must wear masks when in contact with the sick person; limit contact with the sick person.

 Covid-19 is transmitted directly from person to person through the respiratory tract (mainly through droplets) and through hands coming into contact with objects and surfaces contaminated with the virus and then touching the eyes, nose, and mouth.
 The disease can also be transmitted through aerosols in enclosed, crowded spaces with limited ventilation or places with many aerosol-generating operations such as in treatment facilities.